-- completed and been assessed on at least 129 credits (43 modules); - obtained an overall GPA of 2.0 or above for all modules in which they were assessed; - obtained a Grade D or better on at least 120 credits (40 modules); - obtained a Grade D or better in all core modules; - fulfilled English language competency exit requirement: - Year 2 entry students: fulfilled 6.5 or above in IELTS, or equivalent - Year 3 entry students: fulfilled 6.0 or above in IELTS, or equivalent - fulfilled Chinese language exit competency requirement: - Grade 3B (三級乙等) or above in State Grade Putonghua Proficiency Test (Students failing to pass these tests are required to take the relevant English or Putonghua modules in lieu of the tests.) - passed the Information Technology Proficiency Test; and - fulfilled CS, ECA and PA requirements:
+- completed and been assessed on at least 129 credits (43 modules); - obtained an overall GPA of 2.0 or above for all modules in which they were assessed; - obtained a Grade D or better on at least 120 credits (40 modules); - obtained a Grade D or better in all core modules; - fulfilled the language competency exit requirement, i.e. 6.5 or above in IELTS, or equivalent (Students graduating in or before 2020/21 are required to achieve level 6.0 or above in IELTS.); - fulfilled Chinese language exit competency requirement: - Grade 3B (三級乙等) or above in State Grade Putonghua Proficiency Test (Students failing to pass these tests are required to take the relevant English or Putonghua modules in lieu of the tests.) - passed the Information Technology Proficiency Test; and - Year 1 entry students from 2020/21: completed at least 12 iGPS units and attended at least 5 College Assemblies